visualengineers/sci-knowledge-base/_best-practices/design/designing-application-and-content.md

 4. Toolkits that facilitate content design on any size, shape, or form-factor interface, e.g. Elastic Displays Emulator

 ## Workshop
-Train your own skills in "designing application and content"!
+Train your own skills in {{ page.title }}!

 1. Set up the prerequisites.
-You may use the Workshop Builder for this purpose.
+Are you already familiar with the context of your workshop?
+This includes carving out the goal and rough procedure of the workshop and determining the location where it takes place.
+You may use the [Workshop Builder]({{ site.baseurl }}/workshop-builder) for this purpose.

 The suggested order for this Best Practice is to follow the questions above as they get more and more specific.
 However, sometimes you may skip a question that is not relevant for your aim.
 Which of the 4 questions above are involved?
 In what way are they involved?